-- A. Air Conditioning: Students are not permitted to install or use individual air-conditioning units (window units, portable units, swamp coolers, etc.) in the student's residence hall room. - B. Barbecuing: Only small personal grills may be used by students.
-Grills must be at least 15 feet away from campus buildings and attended at all times.
-Appropriate clean up and safe disposal of charcoal and other materials must be done as soon as possible after cooking.
-Disposing of charcoal on College lawns is strictly prohibited.
-For appropriate means to dispose of charcoal and store grills and other cooking equipment, see the Office of Residence Life.
-Flammable substances, such as lighter fluid and propane, may not be stored in residence halls. - C. Check-In and Check-Out: Before checking into a room, students are required to complete several electronic forms which include but are not limited to a Food and Housing Agreement and Medical Insurance and Emergency Contact Information.
-Upon check-in a room condition report must be completed.
+- A. Abandoned Property: Students are expected to remove all personal belongings from their room at check-out during the year or at their assigned check-out date at the end of the year.
+If items are left within a student's room, Residence Life staff may, at their discretion and space permitting, store, relocate, and maintain personal property left by the student for up to 30 days.
+The student may claim that property by contacting the Office of Residence Life.
+At the end of 30 days, the property will be considered legally abandoned and will be auctioned, donated, or disposed of as the College sees fit.
+Confiscated property may be retained for a period of at least 7 days, but no longer than 30 days from the date of procurement and disposed of thereafter, at the College's sole discretion - B. Air Conditioning: Students are not permitted to install or use individual air-conditioning units (window units, portable units, swamp coolers, etc.) in the student's residence hall room. - C. Check-In and Check-Out: Before checking into a room, students are required to complete several electronic forms which include but are not limited to a Food and Housing Agreement and Medical Insurance and Emergency Contact Information.
+Upon check-in, a Room Condition Report (RCR) must be completed.
+Residents hold the sole responsibility to inform their RA of any damages not included on their RCR within one week of moving in.
 Regardless of the time of year and/or the circumstances of departure, proper check-out consists of completing the express check-out form or making an appointment to check-out with a Residence Life staff member who will inspect the room, record any damages, and collect room keys.
 Improper check-out will result in a minimum \$75.00 charge, in addition to other charges that may be assessed for cleaning or damage.
+Additional details can be found below in Section T, Room Care and Damages.